 EMPIRE LAKES - provides a more leisurely trail for biking but it is no less scenic.
 The trail system, 4 miles paved and 1.5 miles dirt track, is in John Topits Park, centered on the natural beauty of two lakes and stabilized dunes within the park.

 EUPHORIA RIDGE TRAILS - this 10 mile track begins on dirt road and quickly moves to single-track trails, through meadows, forest land, and tribal lands.
 Euphoria Ridge Middle Trail and Euphoria Ridge Upper Trail

 From rocky headlands to wide-open shores, agates, seabirds, tide pools and lighthouses in the distance, the Oregon Coast is a balm for the soul.
 Why ride it?
 Because its 363 miles of glorious coastline are full of wonder, largely car-free and accessible for us all. - Jen Anderson, Travel Oregon

-Wherever you go fat biking on Oregon’s Adventure Coast, check the tides and try to go during low tide as much as possible.
+Wherever you go fat tire biking on Oregon’s Adventure Coast, check the tides and try to go during low tide as much as possible.
 Beware of sneaker waves and stay off rocks and small, enclosed beaches.
-Respect the sensitive micro-environments, whether it’s birds or anenome you encounter.
+Respect the sensitive micro-environments, whether it’s birds or anemones you encounter.

 For something completely different, take to the rails with the Oregon Coast Railriders.
 Pedal along the beautiful Coquille River towards Coos Bay on a four seater quardricycle on the scenic Coos Bay Historic Railway for six miles.
 The trip begins in the community of Coquille just 17 miles inland from Coos Bay.
 Rail trips are available May through October.

 You will pedal round trip for about twelve miles on unused track.
 Staff will turn your four seated railrider around as you take a break.